mattantonelli/ffxiv-hunt-bot/README.md

 # FFXIV Hunt Bot

-Discord bot for announcing hunts as they are reported on [XIV-Hunt](https://xivhunt.net/).
+Defunct Discord bot for announcing hunts as they are reported on XIV-Hunt.
 Powered by [discordrb](https://github.com/meew0/discordrb).

+## NOTICE: THIS BOT IS NO LONGER FUNCTIONAL

+The data source for this bot, XIV-Hunt, has been shut down.
+As a result, this bot will no longer function as of Jun 9, 2020.
+If you are in need of callouts for hunts, FATEs, etc., please consider joining the [Centurio Hunts](http://centuriohunts.com/) Discord.
+This repository will remain in place for posterity.

 ## Dependencies